KengoTODA/open-the-sesame/app/README.md

 # Sentry DSN (Data Source Name) to submit log records
 SENTRY_DSN=https://<key>@sentry.io/<project>

-# The domain to host this app
-APP_DOMAIN=example.com
 ```

 Make sure all values are NOT wrapped by double quarts; `docker-compose` does not remove double-quart during parsing even though `dotenv` module does.